Immadominion/futo-hostel-reservation/README.md

   wired (and how to point at a different backend) is in [`docs/INTEGRATION.md`](docs/INTEGRATION.md).
 - **Admin dashboard:** open `admin/index.html`, sign in with an admin account, and it shows live occupancy, reservations and hostels.
-Append `?demo=1` to the URL to run it fully offline on sample data.
 - Heads-up: the backend is on Render's free tier — after ~15 min idle it sleeps and the next request cold-starts (~50s).
-Use demo mode for a guaranteed-instant demo.

 ## Maps & imagery
 - The landing embeds a **live Google Map** of FUTO and every hostel card links to